 It is very rare for the school to have to move towards the exclusion of a child.
 If this is an appropriate course of action to take, taking into consideration any special needs the child might have, the home circumstances of the child, an exclusion may be processed by any member of the senior management team.
-Due regard to the Local Authority's guidance and procedures for exclusion will be followed and the Admissions Officer within the Local Authority will be consulted to ensure that forms and procedures are the most up to date and legally accurate.
+Due regard will be given to the Local Authority's, and the DFE's guidance and procedures for exclusion.